dartmouth-cs52-18S/workshop-web-maps/README.md

 Tim has opened up a pizza place.
 Let's help him out by inserting a basic map into their website so they can expand globally.

-Include the GL JS JavaScript and CSS files in the head of your HTML file.
+Open up index.html and add the GL JS JavaScript and CSS files in the head of your HTML file.

 ```html
 <script src='https://api.tiles.mapbox.com/mapbox-gl-js/v0.44.2/mapbox-gl.js'></script>
 <link href='https://api.tiles.mapbox.com/mapbox-gl-js/v0.44.2/mapbox-gl.css' rel='stylesheet' />
 ```

-Add the following code to the body of your HTML file.
+Add the following code to the body.

 ```html
 <div id='map' style='width: 400px; height: 300px;'></div>